MadsAagaard/pacbioGermline/README.md

 NOTE:
 If any of the parameters --skipVariants, --skipSV or --skipSTR is set, phasing of the data is disabled.
-In the current version of the script, phasing requires the output of deepVariant, Sawfish and TRGT to phase the data properly.
-This may be changed in future versions to allow e.g. phasing based solely on deepvariant.
+In the current version of the script, HiPhase requires the output of DeepVariant, Sawfish and TRGT to phase the data properly.
+This may be changed in future versions to allow e.g. phasing based solely on DeepVariant.

 ## Execution plan
 The script can be run on a single compute node (local), or using KG Vejles SLURM cluster